rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 clarification

 * throughout the course of this discussion, the term "sequence" refers to
-* a constant/immutable list of elements - i.e. fixed in length and values
+* a constant/immutable list of elements - i.e. fixed in length and elements
 * not necessarily a list of elements of the same kind
 * a list of any length (finite or infinite)